numso/blog/posts/mongo-on-fly.md

 CMD mongod --replSet blerpy --ipv6 --bind_ip localhost,$FLY_REGION.blerpy.internal
 ```

 Run `fly launch --name blerpy --no-deploy` to auto create a fly.toml in that folder.
-Now that you've got an app provisioned in fly, run `fly volumes create -r ewr -s 3 blerpy_data` and `fly volumes create -r dfw -s 3 blerpy_data` and `fly volumes create -r lax -s 3 blerpy_data`.
-Replace `3` with your desired size, `ewr`/`dfw`/`lax` with your desired regions, and `blerpy_data` with `<YOUR_NAME>_data`.
+Now that you've got an app provisioned in fly we need to create and attach some volumes.

+- `fly volumes create -r ewr -s 3 blerpy_data`
+- `fly volumes create -r dfw -s 3 blerpy_data`
+- `fly volumes create -r lax -s 3 blerpy_data`.

 Next you'll want to run `fly scale count 3` and `fly scale vm dedicated-cpu-1x`.
 This ensures our mongo nodes have enough resources to do their things.

-Modify your fly.toml to look something like this.
-Add `[mounts]` so mongo stores its data in our newly created volumes.
-Update the internal_port to 27017.
-Remove the public endpoint.
-Bump the concurrency limits up.
-We're also temporarily disabling the tcp checks.
-We can turn them back on once the replica set has been configured.
+Modify your fly.toml in the following ways.

+- Add `[mounts]` so mongo stores its data in our newly created volumes.
+- Update the internal_port to 27017.
+- Remove the public endpoint.
+- Bump the concurrency limits up.
+- Temporarily disabling the tcp checks.

 ```toml
 app = "blerpy"